carrol23/pacificsdm/README.md

 # Species Distribution Modelling - Invasive Weeds in the Pacific
 Species distribution models (maxent) for three invasive weeds across the Pacific region.
-The model utilises bioclim, topographic and terrestrial biome data as environmental predictors and occurence data sourced from GBIF direcrtly accessed in R through the RGBIF.
+The model utilises bioclim, topographic and terrestrial biome data as environmental predictors and occurence data sourced from GBIF direcrtly accessed in R from R Studio through the RGBIF.

 Occurence or presence data is cleaned using the R package Coordinate Cleaner.